Udny Yule: Yule distribution

 Figure from page 241 of Age and Area, by J. C. Willis.
 When plotted on a log-log plot, each of these curves become a straight line, indicating a power-law.

 In 1922, J. C. Willis published Age and Area, based on botanical field work in Ceylon, where he studied the distributional patterns of the Ceylonese vascular plants in great detail.
 He compiled a table of the number of existent species in each genus of flowering plants and the same for the Rubiaceae, and for the Chrysomelid beetles.

 Let $y(x)$ be the number of genera with $x$ existent species.
 When $y(x)$ is plotted on a log-log plot, each of these follows a straight line.
 This shows that $y(x) \propto x^a$ for some $a$.
 That is, the distribution has a power-law tail.
-The figures are found in, or page 241 and 242.
+The figures are found in Willis and Yule's Nature article, or Willis's monograph page 241 and 242.

 A modern reproduction of the Yule diagram, using all genera of plants in the World Flora Online Plant List.

 In 1925 Yule published the paper "A Mathematical Theory of Evolution, based on the Conclusions of Dr. J. C. Willis, F.R.S.", where he proposed a stochastic process that reproduces the power-law tail.

 This was later called the Yule process but is now better known as preferential attachment.

 Herbert A. Simon dubbed the resulting distribution the Yule distribution in his honour.